-- Your Social Security Number - Your correct alien registration number ("green card") - Pension information (if you are receiving any pension or 401k). - Recall date (if you expect to be recalled to your job). - Military DD-214, Member 4 Copy (if you were in the military in the past 18 months).

-• Form SF-8 or SF-50 (if you were a federal civilian employee).
+- Your Social Security Number - Your correct alien registration number - Pension information (if you are receiving any pension or 401k). - Recall date (if you expect to be recalled to your job). - Military DD-214, Member 4 Copy (if you were in the military in the past 18 months). - Form SF-8 or SF-50 (if you were a federal civilian employee).

-For each employer that you worked for in the past 18 months, be prepared to provide:
+For each employer that you worked for in the past 18 months, be prepared to tell us:

-- Complete name and address and phone number of employer - Your occupation with beginning and ending dates - Reason for separation
+- Complete name and address and phone number of employer

+- Your occupation with begin and end dates

+- Reason for separation